Last Updated on June 29, 2023

 While this is a positive step, ASOS still have a lot more work to do when it comes to sustainable materials.

-They are now working to use more efficient methods of transportation, including the use of electric vans in London’s low-emission zone and local fulfilment centres.
+It’s now working to use more efficient methods of transportation, including the use of electric vans in London’s low-emission zone and local fulfilment centres.
 The second largest percentage of their carbon footprint comes from emissions from buildings.

 The average American is estimated to throw away a staggering 37kg of clothes each year, while in the UK the average lifetime for a garment is estimated at 2.2 years.
 Naturally, this has a detrimental effect on our environment.